lsst-tstn/tstn-024/index.rst

         - Writes and executes custom external scripts from both notebooks, ScriptQueue and LOVE
         - Not expected to write production level scripts (see tstn-010 for definition)
         - Able to switch between software versions of deployed components
-        - Able to update scriptQueue container repos
+        - Able to update scriptQueue container repositories
         - Able to diagnose issues via the EFD/Chronograf
         - Ability to generate and maintain documentation (written in rST)
         - Works out of already defined environments (e.g. NTS or Summit)

-            - Is expected to be comfortable changing between software packages in Nublado environment
+            - Comfortable changing between software packages in Nublado environment
         - Not expected to be familiar with software builds or deployment
         - Not expected to work with the standard development container/environment